 The scammers are endlessly creative, so this is not everything, by any means.
 But these are the major scams I've observed and learned about.

-Maybe it's an email claiming they found your resume on Monster or CareerBuilder or their company Website, etc., but they say they think you might be the perfect candidate for this new opportunity.
+Maybe the email claims they found your resume on Monster or CareerBuilder or their company website, etc. The message says they think you might be the perfect candidate for this new opportunity.

 Be very wary of an email from someone you don't know, regardless of the logos and names visible in the email message.
 And, since the From: email address may be "spoofed" with some email software, do not trust that the From: address is genuine.
 It may not be!

 Using a fictional example of a recruiter named Mary Smith, who is a fictional employee of IBM (a real company, but any employer's name could be used, large or small, well-known or not), you would contact her via an email address from the domain name for that employer.
 So, if she existed, Mary's real email address would be something like MarySmith@IBM.com.
 If Mary Smith is really a recruiter for IBM, she would not ask you to send your resume to MarySmith@yahoo.com, MarySmith@gmail.com, IBMfirstname.lastname@example.org, MarySmithIBMrecruiter@yahoo.com, etc.

 She would probably ask you to respond to her @IBM.com email address or to post your resume on the IBM.com website (more on that below).

 2. Bogus Jobs Apparently from Legitimate Employers